 - Employees should wear a t-shirt, polo shirt or a long sleeve shirt.
-(Site Foremen should strive to wear I. J. Preece logoed work wear at all times) - Trousers should be free from rips, holes and look professional. - Shorts are acceptable in some circumstances.

-- Closed toe safety shoes must be worn; work boots are preferred however safety trainers are acceptable in some instances. - No dangling jewellery or earrings. - Any writing on a shirt or otherwise must not be suggestive or profane. - Hard hats should be worn when necessary. - Safety glasses should be used when necessary. - Proper gloves should be worn according to the task at hand. - Hearing protection is necessary when loud machinery is in use. - If chemicals or dust cannot be controlled, then masks should be worn.
+(Site foreman should strive to wear IJ Preece logoed work wear at all times) - Trousers should be free from rips, holes and look professional. - Shorts are acceptable in most circumstances. - Closed toe safety shoes must be worn; work boots are preferred however safety trainers are acceptable. - No dangling jewellery or earrings. - Any writing on a shirt or otherwise must not be suggestive or profane. - Hard hats should be worn when necessary. - Safety glasses should be used when necessary. - Proper gloves should be worn according to the task at hand. - Earplugs are necessary when loud machinery is in use. - If chemicals or dust cannot be controlled then masks should be worn.